 Plus, he said that the vulnerability lets any webpage cause a Denial of Service (DOS) by repeatedly joining the Mac user to an invalid call.

-Even if the user uninstalled the Zoom application from their Mac, it could be re-installed remotely.
+Even if the user removed the Zoom application from their Mac, it remained susceptible to remote reinstallation.

 What Should Mac Users Do?